The 7 Step Guitar Riff Workout Part 1

 On the surface you thought you only had one riff when in fact you have at least 3!
 There are more ways you could apply this riff, multiplying it again, however it’s beyond the scope of this article to go any further here.
 Just know for now that applying the riffs you learn musically is important to do, and that there is always more than one way to do this.

-A great way to get a riff into your playing so you can connect to it easily, as well as create variations of it (more on this in part 2 of this lesson) is to:
+A great way to get a riff into your playing so you can connect to it easily, as well as create variations of it is to:

 1. Know the scale/key the riff comes from